 - Rough idling

-Usually the first sign to appear will be misfires, and the misfires will be the cause of the poor performance.
+Usually, the first sign to appear will be misfires, and the misfires will be the cause of poor performance.
 The carbon develops on all of the intake valves, but it does not do so evenly.
 Ultimately, various cylinders can have more build-up than others which causes an uneven amount of air to enter each cylinder.
-Typically, any power losses occur over a number of years so it is difficult to diagnose any issues here before misfires kick-in.
+Typically, any power losses occur over a number of years so it is difficult to diagnose any issues here before misfires kick in.

 Walnut blasting typically costs around $500.
 We recommend doing it every ~80,000 miles on any direct injection engine.
 Again, this is not something that needs to be done immediately unless you are experiencing serious issues from the build-up.